We were most impressed with the organisation of your tour from the time we arrived in Ecuador till the time we left.

 The glacier-topped Andean peaks of Bolivia’s Cordillera Real tower above Lake Titicaca, a huge mountain range that runs south-east through the country and separates the highland plateau from the semi-tropical lowlands.
 With seven peaks over 6000m, the Cordillera Real offers some of the finest hiking in the Americas.

-South of the Okavango Delta and dominating central Botswana, the five million-hectare Central Kalahari Game Reserve is one of the biggest protected areas in Africa, its diverse wildlife and wonderful scenery offering an amazing contrast to the rest of the country.
+South of the Okavango Delta and dominating central Botswana, the five million-hectare Central Kalahari Game Reserve is one of the most significant protected areas in Africa, its diverse wildlife and magnificent scenery offering a fantastic contrast to the rest of the country.